-On June 16, 2005, we issued an aggregate of \$3.8 million in loan notes to the former shareholders of Economics of Competition & Litigation Limited (formerly known as Lexecon Limited), as part of the consideration paid by us to acquire Economics of Competition & Litigation Limited.
-The loan notes are exchangeable for an aggregate of 70,533 shares of our common stock.
-We relied on the exemption from registration afforded by Section 4(2) of the Securities Act of 1933, as amended, for transactions by an issuer not involving any public offering.
+As reported in our previous quarterly report, on June 16, 2005, we issued an aggregate of \$3.8 million in loan notes to the former shareholders of Economics of Competition & Litigation Limited ("ECL") as part of the consideration paid by us to acquire ECL.
+The loan notes were exchangeable for an aggregate of 70,533 shares of our common stock.
+In issuing the loan notes, we relied on the exemption from registration afforded by Section 4(2) of the Securities Act of 1933, as amended, for transactions by an issuer not involving any public offering.
+On July 18, 2005, we issued 70,533 shares of our common stock upon the conversion of the loan notes.
+In issuing these shares, we relied on the exemption from registration afforded by Section 4(2) of the Securities Act of 1933, as amended, for transactions by an issuer not involving any public offering.